Phs117/Phs117/README.md

 ## Hi there 👋

 - 🔭 I’m a EE Student.
-- ✨ My interest are Signal Processing, Digital Communication, Machine Learning and Data Science.
+- ✨ My interest are:
+-- Signal Processing,
+  Digital Communication,
+  Machine Learning
+  and Data Science.